 These e-files are only valid for one tax year but can be used by multiple people, so if your household will be filing more than one federal return it may be worth buying the downloadable version.

 On the other hand, if you’re filing just a single return, the cheaper online option is likely your best bet.

-Regardless of which provider you go with, it’s important to note that in the past, price points for most tax software have increased as the deadline grows nearer.
+Regardless of which provider you go with, it’s important to remember that price points for most tax software tend to increase as the deadline grows nearer.

 So if you want to save some money — not to mention stress — file your taxes early this year to take advantage of discounted early bird rates.